Carl-Zzdr/Carl-Zzdr/README.md

  I'm Carl
  a college student currently studying computer science
  ---although it's not my major at school. ╯︿╰
- However, I don't need to worry, as the Internet and LLMs will help me.👍
+ However, I don't need to worry, as the Internet and LLMs will help me 👍

  And，I don't have any repositories worth learning from,
  so I guess you want to play social engineering?